Ashay Nigam

 Scenario A ranked first

-LLM often ranked based on the most dramatic signal.
+LLM ranked based on the most dramatic signal.

 After